Former Cook County Felony Prosecutor

 Extensive Experience Defending Retail Theft Cases

-How Illinois Defines Retail Theft (720 ILCS 5/16-25)
+How Illinois Law Defines Retail Theft (720 ILCS 5/16-25)

-- Concealing items in a purse, backpack, or clothing
+- Concealing items in clothing or bags

 - Switching or altering price tags

-- Ringing up items incorrectly at a self-checkout
+- Under-ringing items at self-checkout

-- Using a fraudulent credit card or bad check
+- Using a fraudulent credit card

 - Removing a shopping cart from store property